Introduction

 Deck Maintenance

-- Sealing/Staining: Wooden decks should be stained or sealed every 1-3 years, depending on exposure to the elements.
+- Sealing/Staining: Wooden decks should be stained or sealed every 1-3 years, depending on their exposure to the elements.
 Ensure the deck is dry and clean before applying a sealant or stain.

 - Inspecting for Damage: Regularly check for loose boards, protruding nails, or splinters.
-Repair or replace damaged boards and secure any loose fasteners.
+Repair or replace any damaged boards and secure loose fasteners.

 Advanced Tips and Best Practices